BryanSchuetz/dai/_solutions/climate.md

 layout: solution
 ---

-Climate Change presents a complex problem, but one that we know how to solve - we need to reduce emissions of greenhouse gases, while supporting vulnerable communities to adapt to a changing climate.
+Climate Change presents a complex problem, but one that we know how to solve—we need to reduce emissions of greenhouse gases, while supporting vulnerable communities to adapt to a changing climate.
 There is no single solution, no silver bullet, but a need to innovate and scale, bringing together experts from multiple disciplines to develop appropriate responses.

 <aside class="brief-aside">
   <img class="float-left" src="/uploads/cop26.jpg" alt="" style="display: block; padding: 10px; background-color: white;">